Elm Park

 A Piece of American Park History

 Dating back to 1854, Elm Park isn't just any green space - it's one of the oldest public parks in America.
-Spread across 58.4 acres and split by Park Avenue, it holds a pretty cool distinction: it was the first park in the US where land was specifically purchased to create a public recreational area.
-Talk about planning ahead!
+Spread across 58.4 acres and split by Park Avenue, it holds a pretty cool distinction: it was among the first parks in the US where land was specifically purchased to create a public recreational area.
+That distinction is worth a small asterisk, though - Bushnell Park in Hartford holds a narrow edge, having been purchased earlier that same year.
+And the comparison sometimes made to Boston Common, which dates to 1634, is a different case entirely, since the Common was never purchased with that purpose in mind.

 South Side Charm

-The ponds aren't just for show - they're bustling little ecosystems with ducks, geese, turtles, and if you're lucky, you might spot a majestic blue heron doing its thing.
+The two bridges are worth a closer look in their own right: a wrought iron bridge with romantic heart-shaped ironwork sits near the playground, while the Myra Hiatt Kraft Memorial Footbridge received a beautiful makeover in 2015.
+The pond itself is a bustling little ecosystem with ducks, geese, turtles, and if you're lucky, you might spot a blue heron doing its thing.
 Winter transforms these waters into something magical, and once upon a time, locals would lace up for some ice skating when they froze over.

 Newton Hill Adventures